Dr Tim Ackland

 University of Western Australia

-Dr Olivier Girard (https://www.oliviergirard.com/) is an Associate Professor in human performance at the University of Western Australia in Perth (Western Australia) where he also leads an environmental physiology special interest group of 15 academics and 20 students.
-He spent nearly 20 years in the field of exercise physiology and sport biomechanics on developing and facilitating performance outcome-based solutions for elite athletes, coaches and the rest of their support team.
+Dr Olivier Girard is an Associate Professor in Human Performance at The University of Western Australia in Perth (Western Australia) where he also leads an environmental physiology special interest group of 15 academics and 20 students.
+He spent nearly 20 years in the field of exercise physiology and biomechanics on developing and facilitating performance outcome-based solutions for elite athletes, coaches and the rest of their support team.
 Olivier completed his Doctoral Degree (2006) in Human Movement Sciences at the University of Montpellier in France.
 For 8 years Olivier worked as Research Scientist at Aspetar – Qatar Orthopaedic and Sports Medicine Hospital, a FIFA and IOC accredited medical center.
-He was also employed as a full-time researcher at Lausanne University (Switzerland) and as a senior lecturer at Murdoch University (Australia).
+He was also employed as a full-time researcher at Lausanne University, Switzerland.
 The main focus of his research is to elucidate the mechanisms and adaptations that modulate human performance and health during exercise and physical activity with environmental stress (heat and altitude).
-Olivier has published over 130 articles in peer-reviewed journals (~5500 citations; H-factor of 40) and 25 book in the field of exercise physiology/sports biomechanics and has presented his work on more than 160 national and international conferences (including over 30 invited/keynote lectures).
+Olivier has published over 145 articles in peer-reviewed journals (>5500 citations; H-factor of 40) and 20 book in the field of exercise physiology/sports biomechanics and has presented his work on more than 150 national and international conferences (including over 30 invited/keynote lectures).

 University of Western Australia